keddad/goweb/README.md

 # goweb
-Simple web-server, written in Go
+Simple web-server, written in Go.
+Just a study project.